evilmonkeyinc/dnd-5e-spells/README.md

 ### get

 Gets the named spell.
-This is case sensitive.
+This is case insensitive.

 ### list